Learning how to start running in the morning is no easy feat.

 Personally, I like solitude on my morning run.

-But there’s honestly no better way to get your butt out of bed than by having someone else depend on you.
+But there’s honestly no better way to get your butt out of bed than by having someone else depending on you.

 Take the workplace, for example.
 There are so many mornings when we’d rather sleep in or just not go altogether, but someone is depending on you to be there.
 May be a manager, coworkers, clients, patients, customers, or just yourself (why helloooo there, Friday paycheck), but whoever it is, you get your booty up and hop to it.